“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 I was dressed and the time was 20:20.
 Zam!
 Time flew by, I must’ve been admiring myself for too long again.

 There was no doubt I felt jittery and bouncy.
 By now I was truly ecstatic.
 So much has happened to my life in the last month and a half.
 The time since graduation and career training had felt like a short sleep, and the treasures from the Time of Good finally presented themselves to me.
 I felt made.
 Twenty years and here I am, I’m finally made.
-My life is better and I’ve earned it.

 On my way out I turned back around.
-I ran into my waste room (a space dedicated for sulking and the diminishing of self) and snagged a jelly orb.
+I ran into my waste room (a space dedicated to sulking and the diminishing of self) and snagged a jelly-orb.
+These are made for children but I never got off of them.
+Even though there aren’t children anymore, for some strange reason they’re still being made.
 Disappointingly it was a non-flavored one so there was no point in licking it.
-I looked good and it was almost a perfect occasion - orb licked or not.

 Outside our office building, Jerry was standing by a lamppost.
 The nuclear light belted his head, casting deep shadows around his eyes and nose.
 The pockets on his face were shadowy pools.
 You couldn't hide from his sunken features and empty eyes.
-He was wearing his work suit, tattered and overworn despite being intended for its 1-a-day use.
+He was wearing his work suit, tattered and overworn despite being intended for its one-a-day use.

 “Oh Jerry!”
-I called out.
+I called out and waved.

 The city block was desolate and my voice arrived to him like a loudspeaker.
-Jerry perked his head up and dropped his flat, loser frown.
+Jerry perked his head up and ditched his flat, loser frown.
 Who knew how long he’d been there waiting on me.
 I met him and he smiled at me funny.

 “It’s 20:25.
 You’re five minutes early to meet me” Jerry shook his head.
 “I’m flattered, I really am Pedro.”